Schmavery/facebook-chat-api/DOCS.md

 - `"read"` event triggers when the user read other people's messages.

 <a name="presence" />
-If enabled through [setOptions](#setOptions), this will also return presence, (`type` will be `"presence"`), which is the online status of the user's friends.
-The object given to the callback will have the following fields:
+If enabled through [setOptions](#setOptions), this will also return presence or buddyList, (`type` will be `"presence"` or `"buddyList"`), which is the online status of the user's friends.
+The object given for presence to the callback will have the following fields:
 - `type`: The string "presence".
 - `timestamp`: How old the information is.
 - `userID`: The ID of the user whose status this packet is describing
 - `statuses`: The online status of the user. `0` means the user is idle (away for 2 minutes) and `2` means the user is online.

+The object given for buddyList to the callback will have the following fields:
+- `type`: The string "buddyList".
+- `buddyList`: array with (almost) all users presences (array fields are same as in `presence`, so `timestamp`, `userID` and `statuses`)

 __Example__